logo

 Along coastal areas, ocean-bound waste accumulates at river mouths, in ports and on densely populated shorelines.
 In the sea, floating items, ghost gear and debris on the seabed persist for years and continue to move with currents.
 Because plastics remain in water and in sediments (layers of particles that settle on the seabed), the legacy stock already present matters as much as new inputs.
 Addressing the problem requires both prevention upstream—reduction, reuse and design for recycling—and action downstream—collection, sorting, safe disposal and verified recovery where waste meets water and in marine environments.

-Credible recovery
+Reliable recovery

 Ogyre acts as a principal actor where waste becomes pollution.
-Its Fishing for Litter–based network of local fishers in Italy, Brazil, Indonesia and Senegal works in two zones aligned with the problem described above: in the sea, crews bring ashore debris encountered during regular trips (floating items, ghost gear, seabed debris); along coastal areas, teams intercept ocean-bound waste at river mouths, ports and busy beaches before it reaches marine environments.
+Its Fishing for Litter–based network of local fishers in Italy, Brazil, Indonesia and Senegal works in two zones aligned with the problem described above: in the sea, crews collect debris encountered during regular trips (floating items, ghost gear, seabed debris) and bring it ashore; along coastal areas, teams intercept ocean-bound waste before it reaches marine environments.
 This dual focus reduces the residence time of both legacy stocks and new leakage.
-All collected materials are delivered to certified cooperatives for sorting, recycling or responsible disposal, with priority given to the most sustainable option available locally.
+Each batch is weighed, photographed, recorded on a blockchain registry and delivered to local partners for the most sustainable end-of-life possible.

 References

-- European Environment Agency – EEA (2020), Plastics, the Circular Economy and Europe’s Environment – A Priority for Action link
+• European Environment Agency – EEA (2020), Plastics, the Circular Economy and Europe’s Environment – A Priority for Action link

-- Ogyre (2025), Ogyre Protocol link
+• Ogyre (2025), Ogyre Protocol link

-- Ogyre (2025), Ogyre Code of Conduct link
+• Ogyre (2025), Ogyre Code of Conduct link

-- OECD (2022), Global Plastics Outlook link
+• OECD (2022), Global Plastics Outlook link

-- United Nations Environment Programme – UNEP (2024), Global Waste Management Outlook 2024 link
+• United Nations Environment Programme – UNEP (2024), Global Waste Management Outlook 2024 link

-- United Nations Environment Programme – UNEP (2023), Turning off the Tap: How the world can end plastic pollution and create a circular economy link
+• United Nations Environment Programme – UNEP (2023), Turning off the Tap: How the world can end plastic pollution and create a circular economy link

-- WWF (2022), Impacts of Plastic Pollution in the Oceans on Marine Species, Biodiversity and Ecosystems link
+• WWF (2022), Impacts of Plastic Pollution in the Oceans on Marine Species, Biodiversity and Ecosystems link